Ian Beckles: Professional football career

-Publishing, Podcasting, and Business Ventures
+Publishing, podcasting, and business ventures

 In addition to his other charitable and private ventures, Beckles was the publisher and editor-in-chief of What's Hot Tampa Bay Magazine, formerly As.I.Be Magazine, and once published his own website "Flavor of Tampa Bay."

 He currently hosts two podcasts, "In the Trenches," where he comments on the Buccaneers and other NFL News, as well as the "Plant Power Podcast," where he interviews movers and shakers in alternative medicine and healing.
 Beckles is a staunch advocate of marijuana legalization.

 Ian established the Dignitary brand in 2015.
 His Dignitary Tea and Kava House in South Tampa filled a niche in the South Tampa neighborhood where he currently lives.
-The establishment’s soulful vibe has attracted many customers from various walks of life, and has become a popular, healthy and safe alternative to bars that sell alcohol.
+The establishment's soulful vibe has attracted many customers from various walks of life, and has become a popular, healthy and safe alternative to bars that sell alcohol.

-His knowledge, integrity and popularity have helped catapult him to an exalted status among retired athletes who have settled in the Tampa Bay area.